Healthy Homes Assessment Bay View

 Draught Stopping Bay View

-If a draft can be perceived as a result of gaps or holes that it needs to be sealed.
+If a draft can be felt from unreasonable gaps or holes the area requirements to be sealed.

 What are unjustifiable gaps or holes?

-Check out the complete details for the Healthy Homes draught stopping requirements.
+See the full details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections